Md-Afzaal/Contacts-Manager/README.md

 ⚠️ Compiled CSS files are ignored in Git.
 Make sure the watcher is running while developing.

+## What I Learned

+- Building CRUD applications with Flask
+- Working with SQLAlchemy ORM
+- Managing SQLite databases
+- Handling form validation and database errors
+- Using Flask sessions to separate user data
+- Implementing search functionality
+- Structuring Flask templates with Jinja2
+- Styling a Flask application using SCSS

 ## License
 This project is licensed under the MIT License.